Bed & Breakfast

 The quiet warmth of pine walls and ceilings, and oak floors.

-Luxurious organic soaps and shampoos from la sunflower.
+Luxurious organic soaps and shampoos locally-made from la sunflower.

 Queen sized maple beds handcrafted by the carpenters at Gat Creek.